heyudude/Brawl-Stars-Club-Tools/README.rst

           [--version]

 optional arguments:
-  -h, --help           show this help message and exit --locale LOCALE      Locale if language other than English is desired (see `Other languages/locales`_).
+  --help               Show this help message and exit --locale LOCALE      Locale if language other than English is desired (see `Other languages/locales`_).
   --config FILE        configuration file for this app.
   --api_key KEY        API key for developer.brawlstars.com